 If you’re new be sure to head over to the guest center after church where we have a special gift for you and we can answer any of your questions.
 Don’t forget to join us in the cafeteria for free Dunkin Donuts coffee and refreshments.
 This is a great way to meet other folks at Calvary.

 We’re glad you’re bringing your family with you!
-Once you arrive inside, you’ll be able to check-in your child into our children’s ministry.
 Our check-in system is computerized and secure, which insures the safety of your kiddos.
 Relax and enjoy the service while your children learn and have fun in age-appropriate classes!
-If you don’t feel comfortable leaving your children at Calvary Kids, there’s a family area where the whole family can watch the service via high definition video, and we also have a family section inside the auditorium to the far left.
+If you don’t feel comfortable leaving your children at Calvary Kids, there’s a family area where the entire family can watch the service via high definition video.
+We also have a family section inside the auditorium to the far left.

 Beliefs & Mission